algobulls/algobulls_help_site/docs/broker/zebu.md

 * Bind your account using the Toggle button marked below

 [ ![Zebu](imgs/zebu/zebu_binded.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/zebu/zebu_binded.png)

+## Important Points to Note
+---
+* It is required to login **once** (at the start of the trading day) using the link [https://zebull.in](https://zebull.in) before executing any strategy.
+Also, do not logout, but it is ok to close the tab directly.